Sort (C++): Other types of sorting

 sort is not stable: equivalent elements that are ordered one way before sorting may be ordered differently after sorting. stable_sort ensures stability of result at expense of worse performance (in some cases), requiring only quasilinear time with exponent 2 – O(n log2 n) – if additional memory is not available, but linearithmic time O(n log n) if additional memory is available.
 This allows the use of in-place merge sort for in-place stable sorting and regular merge sort for stable sorting with additional memory.

 Partial sorting is implemented by partial_sort, which takes a range of n elements and an integer m < n, and reorders the range so that the smallest m elements are in the first m positions in sorted order (leaving the remaining n − m in the remaining positions, in some unspecified order).
 Depending on design this may be considerably faster than complete sort.
 Historically, this was commonly implemented using a heap-based algorithm that takes Θ(n + m log n) worst-case time.
 A better algorithm called quickselsort is used in the Copenhagen STL implementation, bringing the complexity down to Θ(n + m log m).

 Selection of the nth element is implemented by nth_element, which actually implements an in-place partial sort: it correctly sorts the nth element, and also ensures that this element partitions so elements before it are less than it, and elements after it are greater than it.
 There is the requirement that this takes linear time on average, but there is no worst-case requirement; these requirements are exactly met by quickselect, for any choice of pivot strategy.

-Some containers, among them list, provide specialised version of sort as a member function.
+Some containers, among them std::list (a linked list), provide a specialised version of sort as a member function.
 This is because linked lists don't have random access (and therefore can't use the regular sort function); and the specialised version also preserves the values list iterators point to.